 In 2018, Yoakam launched the Sirius XM channel Dwight Yoakam and The Bakersfield Beat, which centers on the Bakersfield, Calif. sound.

 The singer-songwriter rose to fame with his self-financed 1986 debut Guitars, Cadillacs, Etc., Etc., which featured "Honky Tonk Man," "Guitars, Cadillacs" and "It Won't Hurt."
-He would go on to share a Grammy award with West Coast country hero Buck Owens and appear in such films as Sling Blade (1996).
+He would go on to share a Grammy award nomination with West Coast country hero Buck Owens and appear in such films as Sling Blade (1996).

 This story originally ran on May 4, 2020.